DataDog/documentation/content/agent/v6/_index.md

 {{< partial name="platforms/platforms.html" >}}

 Agent 6 is the latest major version of the Datadog Agent.
 The big difference between Agent 5 and Agent 6 is that Agent 6 is a complete rewrite of the core Agent in Golang.
-Don’t worry!
-We still support the python checks.

-## What’s Better?
+## Migration

+To automatically transition between agent configuration paths and formats from Agent v5 to Agent v6, use the agent command:
+`sudo -u dd-agent -- datadog-agent import`.

+The command parses an existing `datadog.conf` and convert all the bits that the new Agent still supports to the new format, in the new file.
+It also copies configuration files for checks that are currently enabled.

+## What is the Agent v6?

 Golang has allowed us to take advantage of concurrency.
-In place of the three processes the Agent used to run--the Forwarder, the Collector, and DogStatsD--there is now only one process: the Agent.
+In place of the three processes [the Agent v5](/agent/v5) used to run --*the Forwarder*, *the Collector*, and *DogStatsD*-- there is now only one process: the Agent.
 It also comes with a number of other core improvements:

-### Improved Resource Usage

-Agent 6 has significantly improved resource usage over Agent 5.
+* Agent v6 has significantly improved resource usage over Agent v5:

-It has decreased CPU usage:
+    * It has decreased CPU usage:
-{{< img src="agent/faq/cpu_usage.png" alt="CPU Usage" responsive="true" popup="true">}}

-It has a decrease Memory usage:
+    * It has a decrease Memory usage:
-{{< img src="agent/faq/memory_usage.png" alt="Memory Usage" responsive="true" popup="true">}}

-It uses fewer File Descriptors:
+    * It uses fewer File Descriptors:
-{{< img src="agent/faq/file_descriptor.png" alt="Dile descriptor" responsive="true" popup="true">}}

-It has an all around decreased footprint.
+    * It has an all around decreased footprint.

-### Better Windows Support

-We wrote the agent with windows in mind from day 1.
-Our support for windows is much improved

-### Containers are first class citizens

-Container support is better and more robust in the new agent.
-It has been built with containers in mind, ensuring that the agent runs better on containers and gathers data better from within containers.

-### Autodiscovery

-Service Discovery is now Autodiscovery.
-It’s been renamed and revamped.
-The new Auto Discovery is highly decoupled and it allows us to add more sources beyond docker.

-### Global Percentiles

-We can now do global percentiles on the server.
-It allows us to calculate real, effective global percentiles.
+* Global percentiles can be performed on the server directly to calculate real, effective global percentiles.

-### More Configurable

-We have improved configuration of the agent and made it much better and easier!

-### DogStatsD Over Sockets

-You can now use [DogStatsD](/developers/dogstatsd) over a unix socket instead of over udp!
+* [DogStatsD](/developers/dogstatsd) can be used over a unix socket instead of over udp.

-### More Build Options

-You can now custom build the agent and [DogStatsD](/developers/dogstatsd) much easier and with much more configuration options, to include or exclude almost anything.
-We even have a “puppy” agent, that’s a truly minimal installation.
+* Custom build your agent v6 and [DogStatsD](/developers/dogstatsd) much easier and with much more configuration options, to include or exclude almost anything.
+There is also a “puppy” agent, that’s a truly minimal installation.

 ## Supported OSs versions